observeinc/otel-setup-examples/typescript/common/dependencies.md

 ### OpenTelemetry TypeScript Dependencies

-Make sure to install all dependencies using appropriate package manager commands i.e `pnpm add`, `yarn add`, or `npm install`

 #### Development Dependencies

-**_Always install these development dependencies prior to installing any other dependencies_**.
+Install these dependencies prior to installing any other dependencies.
 Make sure to install with the appropriate flag to save them as dev dependencies i.e `pnpm add -D`, `yarn add -D`, or `npm install --save-dev`